ohlalab/ohlalab.github.io/Publications/index.md

 analytics: false
 ---
 # Pre-prints
+Andersen CA, Alfine L, Ohla K, Höchenberger R (2018).
+A new gustometer: Template for the construction of a portable and modular stimulator for taste and lingual touch.
+Zenodo. doi: 10.5281/zenodo.1313034.

 Wallroth R, Ohla K (2018).
 Delta activity encodes taste information in the human brain.
-BioRxiv. https://doi.org/10.1101/300194
+BioRxiv. doi.org/10.1101/300194.

 # Peer reviewed publications
 Author copies of our previous publications are available upon request.